FrancescoDesogus/TweenMakerExampleProject/README.md

 Installation Guide
 -----------------------

-Create a "Plugin" folder and copy the plugin inside it.
+Create a "Plugin" folder and copy the "TweenMaker" plugin folder inside it.

 -----------------------
 Screenshots